Unit test tools and tasks

 Code coverage tools—You can determine the amount of product code that your unit tests exercise from one command in Test Explorer.

-You can also use IntelliTest to explore your .NET code to generate test data and a suite of unit tests.
+For .NET, you can also use IntelliTest to explore your code and generate test data and a suite of unit tests.
 For every statement in the code, a test input is generated that will execute that statement.
 A case analysis is performed for every conditional branch in the code.

 Use the following articles to help with understanding and creating unit tests: